-Figure 2.1 Flow Chart of Detect Pupil Point Detection
+Figure 2.1 Flow Chart of Pupil Point Detection

 Another method for pupil detection uses the same steps in the first and second stage as shown in Figure 2.1.
 After the 2nd step, the image needs to be added to an average filter to reduce the noise of some pixels.
-The 3rd step is used to scan the binary image from top left horizontally, using 8-neighbour method moving from left to right.
-Get the point of the first and last 8-neighbour that contains the value of 1.
+The 3rd step is used to scan the binary image from top left horizontally, using 8-neighbour method moving from left to right to obtain the point of the first and last 8-neighbour that contains the value of 1.
 The 4th step is to scan vertically from top to bottom and obtain the first top and last bottom point of the 8-neighbour that contains a value of 1.
-Table 2.2 shows the past result of pupil detection accuracy in different segmentation stages (Ifeanyi and Ghazali).
+Table 2.2 shows the past result of pupil detection accuracy in different segmentation stages (Ifeanyi and Ghazali YEAR).